jacquelynmarcella/blackjack/README.md

 A JavaScript based Blackjack game.
 Beat the dealer by getting as close to 21 without going over.

 ## :diamonds: Requirements
-* Game is playable
+* Game is playable as either two player or AI
-* Game is two-player (or AI)
-* Game is winnable
+* Game is winnable and winner is displayed
-* Winner is displayed
-* Has directions on how to play
+* Game has directions on how to play
-* Appropriate Use of GitHub
-* Deployed on Github Pages
+* Appropriate Use of GitHub and deployed on Github Pages
 * Long files appropriately split up
 * Appropriate use of functions
 * DRY Code